JoshGuarino/PokeGo/docs/CACHE.md

 # Cache

+The cache is initialized when the client is created or when a resource group is created.
+Only one instance of the cache is created and shared between the client and all resource groups upon there initialization.
+Any subsequent intializations will not create a new cache but reference the existing cache.
+A pointer reference to the initialized cache is stored in the client and each resource group.

-The following is a set of available methods for the cache used in the PokeGo client.
+## The following is a set of available methods for the cache used in the PokeGo client.

 ##### The cache can be cleared by calling the `Clear()` method: